alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In larger apps, exceptions often surface far from where you want domain context, so you either catch at boundaries (log/translate once) or add local `try/catch` only when you truly need extra context.

-**Main point: in the code above, you’re responsible for `null` checks, initializing the user variable outside try/catch, and stopping (early return/throwing exception).
-It’s easy to repeat, it's noisy, and easy to get wrong.**
+**Main point: in the code above, you're responsible for `null` checks, initializing the user variable outside try/catch, and stopping (early return/throwing exception).
+It's easy to repeat, it's noisy, and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
 To avoid throwing for expected failures, you often use `TryX`-style APIs, guard clauses, and early returns.
-It’s linear, but still noisy.
+It's linear, but still noisy.

 ```csharp
 private readonly IUserRepo _repo;